kenken64/NUSISS-DevOpsEng/workshop/workshop3.md

 <br>
 <img style="float: center;" src="./screens/jenkinsci28.png">
 <br>
-12. Lets make changes to the test case and invalidate the build. the configured jenkins build will fail.
-Under the file AppTest.java line 18 change th eline of code to as below
+12. Lets make changes to the test case and invalidate the build.
+Under the file AppTest.java line 18 change the code to as below

 ```
-assertTrue( true );
+assertTrue( false );
 ```

 13. Commit the changes to the github.